grpc/proposal/A71-xds-fallback.md

 We have no guarantee that a combination of resources from different xDS servers form a valid cohesive configuration, so we cannot make this determination on a per-resource basis.
-We need any given gRPC channel to use the resources the same server
+We need any given gRPC channel to only use the resources the single server

-### xDS resources caching

-The xDS client code caches any responses received from the xDS server.
-This
-includes:

-- Resources that have been successfully received and can be used.
-- Resources that are considered non-existent according to [xDS Protocol Specification][resource-does-not-exist].

-Note that only attempts at reading a resource that is not cached will trigger the fallback.

 ### Related Proposals:
 * [A27: xDS-Based Global Load Balancing][A27]